 Excuse #30

-hen rationalizing the sin of dining out on the Sabbath, a prominent church leader claims that because Jesus healed the sick on this day, he (this leader) may now seek out unbelievers who profane the holy and pay them for their Sabbath labor.
-As you read his point it is important to understand that there is absolutely no prohibition in the scriptures (Old or New Testament) against healing on the Sabbath.
+W hen rationalizing the sin of dining out on the Sabbath, a prominent COG leader claims that because Jesus healed the sick on this day, he (this leader) may now seek out unbelievers who profane the holy and pay them for their Sabbath labor.
+As you read his point, it is important to understand that there is absolutely no prohibition in the scriptures (Old or New Testament) against healing on the Sabbath.
 However, there are multiple prohibitions against going out into spiritual Egypt and purchasing their goods, which is exactly what this pastor is advocating.
-He begins his point by citing the story of Jesus healing a woman on the Sabbath and how the Messiah explained the role of compassion on this day.
+He begins his point by citing the story of the Messiah healing a woman on the Sabbath and how He explained the role of compassion on this day.

 As we will begin to see, from God's point of view, working on the Sabbath is not the stopping of work altogether of oneself, nor of others, but to draw attention as to what the work is, and why one is doing it on that day.
 It makes all the difference in the world.